A Counting Lemma for Binary Matroids and Applications to Extremal Problems: Introduction

 \begin{itemize} \item The \emph{projective geometry} of rank $r$, $PG(r-1,2)\coloneqq \FF_2^r\setminus \{0\}$, which has rank $r$ and critical number $r$. \item The \emph{affine geometry} of rank $r$, $AG(r-1,2)\coloneqq \FF_2^r\setminus \FF_2^{r-1}$, which has rank $r$ and critical number $1$. \item The \emph{Bose-Burton geometry}, $\BB(r,c)=\FF_2^r\setminus \FF_2^{r-c}$, a generalization of both examples above, which has rank $r$ and critical number $c$. \end{itemize}

 There is a direct connection between graphs and matroids: For any graph $G$ we can define its \emph{cycle matroid} $M(G)$, whose elements correspond to edges of $G$, where a set of elements of $M$ is linearly independent if and only if the corresponding edges of $G$ contain no cycle.
 A matroid is called \emph{graphic} if it is the cycle matroid of some graph.
-It is easy to see that $\chi(M(G))=\lfloor \log_2(\chi(G))\rfloor$, where $\chi(G)$ is the chromatic number of $G$.
+As observed in \cite{main}, if $\chi(G)$ is the chromatic number of $G$, we have $\chi(M(G))=\lceil \log_2(\chi(G))\rceil$.

 The critical number of a matroid is analogous to the chromatic number of a graph.
 Just as the chromatic number plays a large role in many extremal problems in graph theory, the critical number plays a large role in extremal problems on matroids, which are often motivated by analogous problems for graphs.
 As there is a notion of a graph $G$ containing a copy of a subgraph $H$, there is a corresponding notion for matroids: a matroid $M$ \emph{contains} a copy of a matroid $N$ if there is a linear injection $\iota:\FF_2^{r(N)}\to \FF_2^{r(M)}$ such that $\iota(N)\subseteq M$.
 We often simply write this as $N\subseteq M$.
 Many extremal problems pose questions about criteria for the containment or avoidance of a fixed matroid $N$ in a matroid $M$.